singler package¶

 SummarizedExperimentcontaining such a matrix in one of its assays.results (

-list[BiocFrame]) – List of classification results generated by runningclassify_single()ontest_datawith each reference.
-References should be in the same order as that used to constructintegrated_prebuilt.integrated_prebuilt (
+BiocFrameobjects.
+EachBiocFrameshould contain classification results generated by runningclassify_single()ontest_datawith one of the references.
+References should be in the same order as that used to constructintegrated_prebuilt.Alternatively, a dictionary where each value is a

 TrainedIntegratedReferences) – Integrated reference object, constructed withtrain_integrated().assay_type (